goblinfactory/konsole/README.md

  - [Gui.cs](https://github.com/migueldeicaza/gui.cs) : For building Full console applications (APPS) like a windows app, but using the console and supports mouse.
 THis *is* fully Windows, Linux, Unix compatible.
  - [DragonFruit - as described by Scott Hanselman](https://www.hanselman.com/blog/DragonFruitAndSystemCommandLineIsANewWayToThinkAboutNETConsoleApps.aspx) strongly typed `void main(int x, string something, bool yesOrNo)` <-- this is madness on a stick...so great!
  - [AnyConsole](https://github.com/replaysMike/AnyConsole) : Great for writing utilities for full screen browsing of logs or files where you will be scrolling through large sections of text.
+ - [FluentCommandLineParser](https://github.com/fclp/fluent-command-line-parser) Does what it says on the tin.

 I still need to add a few links to various .NET console templates that allow you to take advantage of full asp.net .NET core stack, e.g. dependancy injection etc. Plus command line parsing! (don't re-invent the wheel)